qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 To be executed in Qibolab, a circuit should be already transpiled.
 It possible to use the transpilers provided by Qibo to do it.
 For more information, please refer the `examples in the Qibo documentation <https://qibo.science/qibo/stable/code-examples/advancedexamples.html#how-to-modify-the-transpiler>`_.
 On the other hand, the compilation process is taken care of automatically by the :class:`qibolab.backends.QibolabBackend`.

-Once a circuit has been compiled, it is converted to a :class:`qibolab.pulses.PulseSequence` by the :class:`qibolab.compilers.compiler.Compiler`.
+Once a circuit has been compiled, it is converted to a :class:`qibolab.sequence.PulseSequence` by the :class:`qibolab.compilers.compiler.Compiler`.
 This is a container of rules which define how each native gate can be translated to pulses.
 A rule is a Python function that accepts a Qibo gate and a platform object and returns the :class:`qibolab.pulses.PulseSequence` implementing this gate and a dictionary with potential virtual-Z phases that need to be applied in later pulses.
 Examples of rules can be found on :py:mod:`qibolab.compilers.default`, which defines the default rules used by Qibolab.

 .. note::
-   Rules return a :class:`qibolab.pulses.PulseSequence` for each gate, instead of a single pulse, because some gates such as the U3 or two-qubit gates, require more than one pulses to be implemented.
+   Rules return a :class:`qibolab.sequence.PulseSequence` for each gate, instead of a single pulse, because some gates such as the U3 or two-qubit gates, require more than one pulses to be implemented.

 .. _main_doc_native: